How to Deal With Defamation on X (formerly Twitter) Featured Image

 • Child sexual exploitation,

-• Adult content,
+• Suicide or self-harm content,

 • Intellectual property infringement (such as copyright infringement),

-• Private information, and
+• Private information and media, and

-How to Report a Tweet
+How to Report a Post on X

-To report a tweet:
+To report a post on X:

-1. Click the “…” icon on the tweet,
+1. Click the three-dot menu icon on the post,

-2. Select, “Report” from the drop-down menu,
+2. Select “Report post” from the menu,

-How to Report a Twitter Account
+How to Report an X Account

-To report a Twitter account:
+To report an X account:

 3. Provide more information about the account as prompted.